Go Back Email Link

 2. COLD BATTER & DOUBLE FRY

-1. Chill the flour mixture for the batter prior to mixing
+1. Chill the dry batter ingredients before mixing